sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   ![](./images/cipdemo/ace3-4.png)

 ## Work with MQ authorization
->> Comment from Hugh: I think we do not need to do this section.
-It was in the original lab because connection to ES was going to be via MQ.
-But in our lab, connection to ES doesn't use MQ.
-So no need to define this security/authorisation for the remote QMgr.

 1. Open a terminal window on Developer machine.
 1. Sign into the relevant ICP namespace: